circonus/docs/content/circonus/on-premises/installation/installation.md

 As part of the standard Post-Installation procedures, we advise using the "circonus" account to create a contact group which will be notified on any internal systems issue.
 For details on contact groups, refer to the [Contact Groups](/Docs/Alerting/ContactGroups) subsection in the User Manual, located in the Alerting section.

 To set up the selfchecks for a contact group, you will need the broker id and the contact group name.
-Run the following script on any `web_frontend` node:
+Run the following script on any `web-frontend` node:

 ```
 /www/bin/inside/create_selfchecks.pl -b <broker_id> -c <contact group name>